Gobind Sagar

 Gobind Sagar Lake is a reservoir situated in Una and Bilaspur districts of Himachal Pradesh, India.
-It is formed by the Bhakra Dam.

-The reservoir is on the river Sutlej and is named in honour of Guru Gobind Singh, the tenth Sikh guru.
-One of the world's highest gravity dams, the Bhakra dam rises nearly 225.5 m above its lowest foundations.
+Formed by the Bhakra Dam on the river Sutlej, the reservoir is named in honour of Guru Gobind Singh, the tenth Sikh guru.
+One of the world's highest gravity dams, the Bhakra Dam rises nearly 225.5 m above its lowest foundations.
 Under the supervision of the American dam-builder, Harvey Slocum, work began in 1955 and was completed in 1962.
 To maintain the water level, the flow of the river Beas was channelized to Gobind Sagar by the Beas-Sutlej link which was accomplished in 1976.

 Location and other aspects

 The reservoir lies in the Bilaspur District and Una District.
 Bilaspur is about 91 km away from the Bhakra Dam.
-Its name given by Former Chairman of PSEB SardarJi Harbans Singh Somal, in honor of 10th Guru Gobind Singh Ji.
+Its name was given by former Chairman of PSEB SardarJi Harbans Singh Somal, in honor of 10th Guru Gobind Singh Ji.
 In October and November, when the water level of the reservoir is high, a series of regattas are organised by the Tourism and Civil Aviation department.

 Gobind Sagar was declared a water fowl refuge in 1962.
 Fishing is commonly practiced here.
 It has about fifty one species and sub species.
 Bangana dero, Tor putitora, Sperata seenghala and Mirror carp are some of the common species found here.